seamustuohy/CAPEC_censorship/manipulate_resources.md

 Meta Attack Pattern

+An adversary...
+The goal of this attack is to... ||  The attacker is therefore able to...
+This is usually the result of...
+For example,...
+This attack differs from ... in that ....
+The techniques require...

 ## [Jamming](http://capec.mitre.org/data/definitions/601.html) (601)

 Attack Pattern

 An adversary uses radio noise or signals in an attempt to disrupt communications.

 * References
   * [1] [jamming - Internet Security Glossary, Version 2](https://tools.ietf.org/html/rfc4949#page-170)